openshift/enhancements/enhancements/installer/image-based-installer.md

 The command-line tool will also support generating a configuration ISO with all the site specific configuration data for the cluster to be installed provided as input.
+The Config Image Contents:
+* ClusterInfo (cluster name, base domain, hostname, nodeIP)
+* SSH authorized_keys
+* Pull Secret
+* Extra Manifests
+* Generated keys and certs (compatible the generated admin kubeconfig)
+* Static networking config

+The site specific configuration data will be generated according to information provided in the install-config.yaml and the manifests provided in the installation directory as input.
+To complete the installation at the edge site:
+The cluster configuration for the edge location can be delivered by copying the config iso content onto the node and placing it under /opt/openshift/cluster-configuration/ The cluster configuration can also b delivered using an attached ISO, a systemd service running on the host pre-installed Image-based Installer will mount that ISO (identified by known label) and copy the cluster configuration to /opt/openshift/cluster-configuration/
+The cluster configuration data on the disk will be used to configure the cluster and allow OCP to start successfully.

 ### Workflow Description